jherlan/MosaicAnalysis/README.md

 This packages contains several functions useful for the analysis of 2D orthomosaics and orthoprojections:

-1 - FromPictoRdata (Transform a PNG into a matrix in R) This function allows you to transform an annotated PNG file into a matrixwith every cell value corresponding to a a specific type of organism.
+1 - FromPictoRdata (Transform a PNG into a matrix in R) This function allows you to transform an annotated PNG file into a matrix with every cell value corresponding to a a specific type of organism.

 2 - IndPatchSize (Patch size distribution extractor) This function allows you to extract the size and type of all the patches present in an image.